SmartBear/hiptest-api-documentation/source/includes/_test_runs.md

 }
 ```

 This endpoint retrieves all test runs of a given project.
+The order is undefined.

 <aside class="notice">
 <p>Note: you can add use the parameter "filter[status]" to only fetch achived or active test runs